taylordotfish/shellbot/README.md

 What's new
 ----------

-Version 0.2.5:
+Version 0.2.6:

-* Updated pyrcb.
+* Fixed a bug where invalid characters in command output could crash shelldon.

 Version 0.2: